wrightmat/dnd-hyrule/docs/_ref/races/Hylian.md

 **Languages.** You speak, read, and write Common and two other languages of your choice.

 **Hylian Armor Training.** You are proficient with light and medium armor.

 **Versatile.** You are proficient in two skills of your choice.
 You gain one feat of your choice.

+Skills
+You gain proficiency in one skill of your choice.

+Feat
+You gain one feat of your choice.